 This stoner stereotype is one of the older ones to date and probably the one that started it all.
 Although not as popular nowadays, we still need to address it because this was a very effective viral campaign to deter individuals from consuming cannabis.
 ‘Reefer’ is a slang term for marijuana (marijuana madness) that originated in the 1930s during a heavily stigmatized time for cannabis.

 Let’s clear it up.
 We can confidently say that reefer madness is not a thing and that cannabis is not a plant known to insight violent behaviour and outbursts in consumers.
 It’s a plant known for its anti-inflammatory properties and calming effects.
 Suppose an individual is experiencing a reefer madness-type outburst after consuming cannabis.

-In that case, it’s important to note that it’s highly likely that the individual may have consumed another substance influencing and amplifying an outburst.
+In that case, it’s important to note that it’s highly likely that the individual may have consumed another substance that influenced and amplified an outburst.
 You’ll need to look at the entire person to judge their behaviour.
-And due to the declining popularity of this term, it’s safe to say that reefer madness has slowly been debunked as time has passed.
+Due to the declining popularity of this term, it’s safe to say that reefer madness has slowly been debunked as time has passed.

 Stoner Stereotype; Stoners are Lazy

 This is perhaps the most common stereotype of all.
 The idea that all people who consume cannabis are lazy slackers is simply inaccurate.
 It’s true that cannabis can make you feel drowsy and can lead to increased snacking (known as “the munchies”), but that doesn’t mean that all stoners are lazy.